dmpstats/Avian_Cluster_Detection/README.md

 ## Documentation

 The App employs a spatial agglomerative clustering process on location events, covering either the entire input dataset or a specified time-period within it.
 This process operates over a rolling time-window that 'closes' clusters after a period of inactivity.
 The time-window then advances by the chosen time-step, iteratively reapplying the clustering process until reaching the last timestamp entry of the data under clustering.
-Clustered location events are annotated with a cluster ID code, which is appended to the input data as a column named `xy.clust`.
+Clustered location events are annotated with a cluster ID code, which is appended to the input data as a column named `clust_id`.

 Below are the key steps of the clustering process: